jorisroovers/gusto2/gusto2-app/TASKS.md

 # Mealplan

-When there's an unplanned meal in the weekend, it's not showing as red in the front-end.

 On the mealplan page, improve the left-hand page formatting and layout, especially the meal browsing experience.
 All features should remain, but it should look better and be more intuitive to use.
 Do not change the calendar UI on the right hand side.

 When clicking Get Rule-Based Suggestions, get different suggestions every time - the logic of the suggested meals itself shouldn't change.